-- 9.17 Development on the urban edges of Mansfield could also result in the permanent loss of best and most versatile agricultural land. - 9.18 In the absence of the Gypsy and Traveller DPD, unauthorised encampments could be more likely, which could potentially be located inappropriately with regards to flood risk, a loss of soil resources and contribution towards air and water pollution.
+9.2.17 In the absence of the Gypsy and Traveller DPD, unauthorised encampments could be more likely, which could potentially be located inappropriately with regards to flood risk, a loss of soil resources and contribution towards air and water pollution.
 The scale of effects would not be anticipated to be substantial though given the relatively small amount of pitches / plots involved.
 Nevertheless, the DPD provides a better opportunity to avoid such negative effects occurring.